The Archive Collections

 Biographical information about many of these figures can be found in the online New Oxford Dictionary of National Biography.

-Many of the Library's archival holdings are gradually being entered into ArchivesSpace, the new (from 2020) Archives Management System for the University of Cambridge.
-The previous archives catalogue, Janus, is no longer supported and will soon be retired; in fact, Janus never contained a great deal of information either about Christ's College's archival holdings or about its Fellows' Papers Collection.
+Information about many of the College's archival holdings is gradually being entered into ArchivesSpace, the new (from 2020) Archives Management System for the University of Cambridge.
+The previous archives catalogue, Janus, is no longer supported and has now (as at May 2021) been retired; in fact, Janus never contained a great deal of information either about Christ's College's archival holdings or about its Fellows' Papers Collection.